adrianschlatter/docker.webref/docs/README.md

 );
 ```

-Now you should be ready to go.
+Now we are ready to go.